Our family has done the Sydney to Orange road trip regularly over many years and we have found some sweet places to stop.

 And there are some more healthy and wholesome stops too.

-Here are our family’s tips on where to stop on this long journey from Sydney to the beautiful Central West countryside.
+Here are our family’s tips on where to stop off when you drive Sydney to Orange.

-This post is all about the Sydney to Orange via Katoomba and the Blue Mountains.
+This post is all about the Sydney to Orange via Katoomba and the Blue Mountains road trip.
 You can also travel via the Bells Line of Road, as we did the time we drove to Dubbo.

 However, this post deals just with the route via Katoomba and the Blue Mountains.